mohammedismayil/laravelcamp/README.md

-Their readme not here. hence i deleted that.
+Their readme not needed here. hence i deleted that.